 Economy Candy likes to hand out candy to trick or treaters on Halloween night.
 While this isn’t a door to door experience, you can count on there being amazing candy for the night.
 If you live nearby, you have to stop by!

 Washington Square Park is one of the places to be downtown!
-There is a kids Halloween costume party on the 28th from 3-6PM, which is so much fun!
-Also on the 30th, from 11AM-2PM there will be a dog Halloween costume contest and party.
-These are both events you will not want to miss.
-Extra days to celebrate Halloween?
-Sign us up!
-It’s even better that these are free Halloween events.
+There is a kids Halloween costume party on the 22nd from 3-6PM, which is so much fun!
 If you’re an adult looking to go out, you can check out the Village Halloween Parade, it’s just a lot to bring kids to!

 There aren’t really that many residences that participate in giving out candy, but Avenue A is a great spot for those of you who live nearby!
 All of the restaurants and stores love to participate and hand out candy on Halloween night!